THORChain Investors Guide

 During the bull market in 2021, Binance (BNB) catapulted to #3 by market cap.
 When Coinbase (COIN) went public in 2021, its market cap relative to the crypto sector put it at #5.

-Right now, RUNE hangs out in the lower range of the top 100 crypto by market cap, making it a solid mid cap in the world of cryptocurrencies.
+Right now, RUNE hangs out in the upper range of the top 100 crypto by market cap, making it a solid mid cap in the world of cryptocurrencies.
 However, THORChain is still tiny relative to its peers as you can see in the following charts.

 The volume traded on Binance dwarfs all other exchanges.
 If we remove Binance from the chart, we can see the others more clearly.